Mixture of Concept Bottleneck Experts: Experimental Results

 While \classacro{} allow users to instantiate any interpretable functional form (e.g., linear, polynomial), \symbolic{} also supports post-hoc customization \emph{without retraining}.
 Once the encoder and expert selector are trained, users can modify their operator vocabulary $\mathcal{W}$ to generate tailored symbolic expressions on demand.
 This enables switching from expert-level trigonometric forms to student-level simple polynomials, using the same learned representations.

-\mypar{\symbolicacro{} allows post-hoc adaptation to different users (Table~\ref{tab:adaptability}).} This capability is shown by distilling functions for three simulated user profiles: $\mathcal{W}=\{+,-\}$ (Small); $\mathcal{W}=\{+,-,\times\}$ (Medium); and an extended set including transcendental operators (Complete).
-Results on \emph{Pendulum} and \emph{MAWPS} (Table~\ref{tab:adaptability}) confirm that \symbolicacro{} robustly adapts to these diverse constraints, without compromising its performance, showing higher flexibility.
+\mypar{\symbolicacro{} allows post-hoc adaptation to different users (Table~\ref{tab:adaptability}).} We demonstrate this by distilling functions for three simulated user profiles: $\mathcal{W}=\{+,-\}$ (Small); $\mathcal{W}=\{+,-,\times\}$ (Medium); and an extended set including transcendental operators (Complete).
+The results for \emph{Pendulum} and \emph{MAWPS} confirm that \symbolicacro{} adapts to these diverse constraints, demonstrating greater flexibility than other models.